 They also found a significant therapeutic effect of iron treatment in fatigue patients with IDNA.

 However, they did not find a significant effect among the cross-sectional studies at first.
 It was only after they removed one study did the outcomes became significant.

 This is because the study they removed was based on an unscreened population from the community, whereas the other studies were based on screened participants for interventional trials or patients with a certain disease.

 The researchers note that further studies are needed to determine the diagnostic criteria to select patients who might benefit from iron treatment and whether the association between fatigue and IDNA also exists in the general population, outside of those with certain diseases.

 Large randomized controlled trials are needed to confirm a cause-and-effect relationship between iron supplementation and fatigue.

 Written by Jessica Gelar

-Reference: Yokoi K and Konomi A. Iron deficiency without anaemia is a potential cause of fatigue: meta-analyses of randomised controlled trials and cross-sectional studies.
+Reference: Yokoi K and Konomi A. Iron deficiency without anemia is a potential cause of fatigue: meta-analyses of randomized controlled trials and cross-sectional studies.
 British Journal of Nutrition.
 2017 May 11.